Jawaharlal Nehru National Urban Renewal Mission: Duration

-The duration of the mission is seven years beginning from December 2005.
+The duration of the mission was initially seven years beginning from December 2005.
 During this period, the mission sought to ensure sustainable development of participating cities.
 An evaluation of the experience of implementation of the mission would be undertaken before the end of the Eleventh Five Year Plan in 2012.
 The duration of the mission was extended by two more years: until 31 March 2014.

 funds are channeled through state-level agencies, where grants from the central and state governments are pooled and passed on as grants or soft loans to cities provided that they have prepared development strategies and that the investments identified fit within these strategies.
 The mission emphasises transparency and accountability.
 It supports public-private partnerships and cost recovery to make service providers financially self-sustaining.
 The share of grant funding by the central government can vary from 35% in the largest cities to up to 90% in cities in the Northeast.
 Most cities receive grants covering 50% or 80% of costs depending on size.
 Capacity building is also included in the mission to assist urban local bodies to prepare strategies and projects.

 Currently, ten projects are covered by JNNURM funds pertaining to road network, storm water drains, bus rapid transit system, water supply, solid waste management, sewage treatment, river and lake improvement, slum improvement and rehabilitation, all fall under its scope.